RG0102/FYP-Elderly-Connect/README.md

 ## ✨ Features ✨
 1. 👥 User & Volunteer Registration/Login: Separate login flows for users and volunteers, with secure authentication.
-2. 📝 Profile Setup: Users and volunteers can set up their profiles with interests, location, and gGender preferences for better matching.
+2. 📝 Profile Setup: Users and volunteers can set up their profiles with interests, location, and Gender preferences for better matching.
 3. 💬 Real-Time Chat with Firebase Firestore: Secure one-on-one and group chat features using Firebase for real-time messaging.
 4. 🔗 Chat Options: Includes individual chat functionalities.
 User can talk to volunteers.
 5. 📅 Volunteer Appointment Booking: Users can book appointments with volunteers for available services.